UKHO/docs/quality-assurance/test-code-standards.md

 * The majority of test coverage should come from Unit Tests not Component Tests.
 * Try to test no more than two components per test.
 Prefer multiple tests over one long component test.
 * Aim for one behavior per test.
+* Using a mutation testing tool as Stryker or a code analysis tool such as Coverity can help define complex areas which may require component tests.

 ## Integration Testing
 ### Multiple components integration with real dependencies (i.e. database integration)
 * Determine test data ahead of time and ensure this test data is reusable.
 * Ensure integration tests have as few external dependencies as possible outside of the test code.
 * Fakes, mocks and stubs are permitted, provided the test is asserting integration with a real dependency (e.g. database or message broker integration)
+* API testing should be performed at this level.
+Tests should confirm the API responses and content.
 * Reasonably fast.
 Seconds not minutes!
 * Aim to test one behavior per test.
 * Perform as many scenarios as possible at this level.
 Ensure scenarios not covered here are covered by unit/component tests.